 Both shrimps and prawns can be found in salt and fresh water globally, swimming in search of food.
 They are essential seafood sources that are widely consumed worldwide.
 While shrimps have a more pronounced and slightly salty flavor, prawns typically have a sweeter flavor.

-Although they are often confused with each other because of their similar appearance, there are distinct differences between them.
+Although they are often confused with each other because of their similar appearance, they have distinct differences.

-- Reproduction: Both prawns and shrimps have similar methods of reproduction.
+Reproduction: Both prawns and shrimps have similar methods of reproduction.
 However, prawns lay more eggs, with some species producing up to 2 million eggs in a single spawning season, while shrimps produce only a few hundred to several thousand eggs per spawning season.
+Shrimp also usually brood their eggs, which are attached to the female’s legs until they hatch, while prawns tend to release their eggs into the water, where they develop independently.

 Shrimp